 - Federal law caps the total amount of outpatient therapy services (physical, occupational, and speech-language therapy) a Medicare beneficiary can receive each calendar year.
 For people with Parkinson’s, annual therapy service costs often exceed the annual limit.
 While there is an exceptions process for Medicare reimbursement of medically necessary therapy services, it must be reauthorized every year by Congress.

 - PAN, along with other members of the Therapy Cap Coalition, successfully advocated for a three-month extension of the Medicare therapy caps exceptions process through the end of March 2014.

-- PAN supports the Medicare Access to Rehabilitation Services Act of 2013 (H.R.
+- PAN continues to advocate for a permanent fix of the therapy caps and supports the Medicare Access to Rehabilitation Services Act of 2013 (H.R.
 713/S. 367), which would permanently remove the burdensome caps.

 - The policy manual update was the result of a class action lawsuit filed in early 2011.
 PAN joined in the suit against HHS, which challenged the CMS policy that denies Medicare coverage to those who are unable to show that they are improving from certain skilled care services, including therapy.

 - In June, PAN released a new factsheet about the Medicare therapy caps and the Improvement Standard to help quick information on these important topics.